madebycm/appsuiteframework/README.md

 Current version: 0.1 (while Zepto.js is the recommended library to use for performance reasons it is also fully compatible with jQuery)

+Please note that this framework is in active development.
+While it is being used for production apps published on the AppStore and Google PlayStore, it should not be considered production ready for the general public ... just yet.

 #Userguide

 madebycm AppSuite is a framework that favors convention over configuration.